christaingabire/Social-Protection-Data-System-Simulation-Rwanda/README.md

 - **Gender representation:** The gender composition among enrolled individuals is roughly balanced in this simulation, but small gender gaps persist.
 This suggests that gender-focused outreach, especially for community-based and informal-sector schemes, remains relevant
 - **Benefit distribution:** The benefit curve is positively skewed, meaning most participants receive smaller benefits while a small subset receives higher payouts.
 This reflects typical inequality in contributory systems, where benefit amounts depend on income and scheme type

-Although entirely synthetic, these patterns illustrate how data pipelines and analytics could help real institutions like RSSB monitor inclusion, identify vulnerable groups, and evaluate program reach, **without accessing confidential citizen data**
+Although entirely synthetic, these patterns illustrate how data pipelines and analytics could help real institutions like RSSB monitor inclusion, identify vulnerable groups, and evaluate program reach, without accessing confidential citizen data

-This simulation demonstrates how **AI and data engineering can serve social good**: by building safe, reproducible models that guide equity-centered policy design
+This simulation demonstrates how AI and data engineering can serve social good: by building safe, reproducible models that guide equity-centered policy design

+---

-* Created by Christa Rusanganwa Ingabire*
+** Created by Christa Rusanganwa Ingabire**